 Free training for speakers

-We are offering a free course, which will provide you with the understanding of what is needed and opportunities to develop skills and confidence.
+We are offering free courses, which will provide you with the understanding of what is needed and opportunities to develop skills and confidence.

 Working with experienced professional trainers, you will have the chance to share learning with representatives of Devon’s diverse faith and belief communities.
 The training will be active and engaging and is designed to give you confidence in taking on the important role of faith and belief speaker.
 The aim is that you should be as effective as possible and that you should be able to enjoy the opportunity to speak for your faith and belief.